 Best Hiking Gloves

-When it comes to hiking and enjoying time in an outside environment, hands have it the worst.
+If you are an avid hiker then you know that the higher you climb the cooler the temperatures get and some mountains the temperatures can get quite cold, and when it comes to hiking and enjoying time in an outside environment, hands have it the worst.
 Not only do you need to protect them from the weather, scrapes, punctures and general fatigue, but you also need to worry about being able to use your fingers and hands to do a wide range of tasks.
-It’s enough to drive even the most avid hiker crazy.
-Thankfully, modern technology and techniques have provided hikers with their own type of gloves that strive to find the balance between protection and practicality.
-Here are a few of our choices for the best hiking gloves on the market today.
+This is why hiking gloves can be a lifesaver when climbing, and with the wide variety on the market there are many options to choose from that will provide you with the protection and comfort you will need to climb the most intense mountains.

 Top 3 Hiking Gloves for the Winter

 - Black diamond soloist